 Get in touch with any event registration or event management platforms you use or the providers of any other apps or tech that use personal data and ask them to prove GDPR compliance.

 Cleanse your data

+If you intend to use personal data for direct marketing purposes then you must clearly explain how you plan to use the information and you must obtain explicit consent.
+Always respect an individual’s preference and absolute right to object or opt out of direct marketing.

-Make sure all your existing data is squeaky clean by getting people to re-opt-in and destroying any data you can no longer use or that you don’t need.
-Don’t forget to obtain permission for all the ways you will use their data by unbundling consent e.g. provide separate tickboxes for phone contact, contact by email and sharing with third parties like venues, sponsors and speakers.
+Make sure all your existing data is squeaky clean by getting people to re-opt-in and destroying any data you can no longer use either because you don’t have consent or the individual has decided to opt out.Unbundle consent e.g. provide separate tick-boxes for phone contact, contact by email and sharing with third parties like venues, sponsors and speakers.
 Third parties must be named.
 Contact third parties

 Contact anyone you have shared data with such as event sponsors, partners or stakeholders and ensure anyone who has requested removal is removed.
-Make sure they are aware of their obligations under GDPR.
+Make sure they are aware of their obligations under UK GDPR.

-For further assistance please contact the Information Compliance Unit info@compliance.qub.ac.uk
+For further assistance please contact the Information Compliance Unit Info.Compliance@qub.ac.uk

+*UK GDPR

+Data Protection Act 2018

+Privacy and Electronic Communications Regulations 2003 (PECR)